-The Board of Immigration Appeals (BIA) is composed of eleven board members, including the chairman and vice chairman.
+The Board of Immigration Appeals (BIA) is composed of [23 Appellate Immigration Judges.]
 The BIA does not conduct courtroom proceedings-it decides appeals by conducting a "paper review" of cases.
 The BIA has nationwide jurisdiction to hear appeals from certain decisions rendered by [Immigration Judges (IJs)] and [the Department of Homeland Security (DHS)] in a wide variety of proceedings in which one party is the Government of the United States and the other party is either an alien, a citizen, or a business firm.
 The BIA's precedent decisions are binding on all immigration officers within DHS and IJs unless modified or overruled by the Attorney General or a federal court.
 BIA decisions designated for publication are printed in bound volumes entitled Administrative Decisions Under Immigration and Nationality Laws of the United States.